DaveVoyles/GamersOutreachCaseStudy/_posts/2017-3-23-GamersOutreach.md

 The website will be maintained by volunteer staff for Gamers Outreach so we automated as much of the build and deploy processas possible to minimize the steps required to update site content.

+*Redundancy*

+One benefit of App Services is the ability to backup not only the website's codebase, but also that of the databases the code relies on.
+The Back up and Restore feature in Azure App Service lets you easily create app backups manually or on a schedule.
+You can restore the app to a snapshot of a previous state by overwriting the existing app or restoring to another app.
+In total, we are backing up:

+- App configuration
+- File content
+- Database connected to your app

+[The documentation on the App Services website](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-backup) illustrates how to do this as well.

+*Scaling*

+To ensure a consistent experience regardless of the time of day or how many users are entering their info into our volunteer database, we needed to take advante of App Service scaling.
+When it comes to scaling, there are two workflows for scaling, scale up and scale out.
+Becuase the Gamers Outreach website is not running and computationally intensive applications, there wasn't a need to scale up, but as traffic increases on the site, especially when the volume of volunteers grows, the need to scale out will soon come into play.

+Scaling out increases the number of Virtual Machine (VM) instances that run the Gamers Outreach app.
+You can scale out to as many as 20 instances, depending on your pricing tier.
+App Service Environments in Premium tier will further increase your scale-out count to 50 instances, which is more than would be need3ed here.
+Morevoer, we've enabled autoscaling, which is to scale instance count automatically based on predefined rules and schedules.
+This could be anything from CPU utilization, Disc Queue Length, etc.

+We are scaling through the Azure portal, but you can also use the [REST API](https://msdn.microsoft.com/library/azure/dn931953.aspx) or [.NET SDK](https://www.nuget.org/packages/Microsoft.Azure.Insights/) to adjust scale manually or automatically.

+*Continuous Deployment*

+ App Service has built-in integration with a number of services, including BitBucket, GitHub, and Visual Studio Team Services (VSTS), which enables a continuous deployment workflow where Azure pulls in the most recent updates from your project published to one of these services.
+Continuous deployment is a great option for projects where multiple and frequent contributions are being integrated, and considering this project will continue to be worked on by numerous volunteers overtime, it made for a perfect use case.

+ For Gamers Outreach, all of their code will be stored on GitHub, and any changes to the master branch of their repository will instantly be visible on the production website.
+Alternatively, the team could also create a staging branch, which allows for updates to be tested out before they go live.
+When they are satisfied with their work, they can set up [staging environments](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-staged-publishing), which allows for swapping between the two branches on the fly.

 ## Conclusion ##

 **Measurable impact/benefits**